 White blood cells are the major components of the immune system.
 They help to protect your body from invading pathogens and infectious diseases.
 There are 5 types and they each have specific jobs within the system to help protect the body.

-Our immunity blood test will show you your levels of these immune system cells but it will also provide you with a full blood count including red blood cells.
+Our immunity blood test will provide you with a measurement of your white blood cell count together with red blood cells, including haemoglobin and hematocrit.
 Red blood cells are important for carrying oxygen around the body to the tissues that need it.
 Oxygen is essential for producing energy, a vital requirement during an immune response.

 You’ll also gain a good understanding of your micronutrient levels such as ferritin, folate and active B12 which are essential for the production of red blood cells and their oxygen-carrying capacity.